<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>Imagine walking into a physical store and having to wait for each shelf to appear before you can browse.
 That’s exactly what happens when a shopper visits a slow website.
 They may not stick around to see your great products—they’ll simply leave.</p>

-<p>Google knows this too, which is why page load time and Core Web Vitals play into SEO rankings.
+<p>Google knows this too, which is why page load time and Core Web Vitals play into your SEO rankings.
 Faster sites get rewarded with better visibility.
 For BigCommerce merchants, that means a faster store isn’t just good for customers—it’s good for search traffic, too.</p>

 <h2 class="wp-block-heading">Design Decisions That Affect Speed</h2>

-<p>A lot of store owners assume speed is only a technical issue, but design choices play a huge role:</p>
+<p>A lot of store owners assume speed is only a technical issue, but design matters in many ways:</p>

 <ul>